 We also offer craniosacral therapy for adults, which is a gentle, hands-on treatment for the whole body.
 During sessions, clients lie down on a massage table, fully clothed.
 Treatments are tailored to each individual’s needs and focus on restoring balance to the nervous system.
 Craniosacral therapy can be very beneficial for individuals who have experienced trauma or experience chronic anxiety.
 This is a great adjunct to psychotherapy, especially for those with treatment resistant anxiety and PTSD.
 Our standalone treatments do not involve talk therapy, and they typically last 55 minutes and occur once a week, although sometimes clients prefer less or more frequent appointments.

-Dr. Amy McNew is a licensed clinical psychologists and craniosacral therapists, as well as the founder of Luminations Psychotherapy and Wellness.
+Dr. Amy McNew is a licensed clinical psychologist and craniosacral therapist, as well as the founder of Luminations Psychotherapy and Wellness.
 Her doctoral education included five years of LGBTQ affirming training and psychotherapy, and she has been an active member of the LGBTQ community for over a decade.

 Dr. McNew takes a holistic, collaborative approach to helping clients heal by using a combination of psychotherapy and craniosacral therapy to help clients move toward a sense of peace and balance in their lives.
 For many, this means working together with Dr. McNew to heal from past traumas, overcome symptoms of depression and anxiety, learning to be more self-accepting, cultivating more fulfilling relationships, and finding a deeper sense of self and meaning in life.